Gwalior Lok Sabha constituency: 1952 Lok Sabha Election

-Vi Gha Deshpande (Hindu Mahasabha) won from both Gwalior and Guna.
+V G Deshpande (Hindu Mahasabha) won from both Gwalior and Guna.
 He retained Guna seat, and resigned from Gwalior.
 The by-election for Gwalior seat was won by N B Khare, also of Hindu Maha Sabha.
 In 1930s, Khare had been Chief Minister (called 'Premier' in those days) of Central Province as a Congress politician.
 But he left the party later.